SyncfusionExamples/How-to-bind-and-track-value-changes-in-a-RichTextEditor-using-a-ViewModel-in-a-.NET-MAUI-Hybrid-app/README.md

 **MAUI Label Binding**

-To display the content of the RichTextEditor in a MAUI Label, you can use the following XAML and C# code:
+To display the content of the RichTextEditor in a MAUI Label, you can refer to the below code:

 **XAML:**
 ```xml